 “If you can start on Thursday evening, go for it — but at least try to get the party started Friday.
 That way you can catch people on their way to drop kids off at school or on their way to and from work,” suggests well-known couponer and budgeter The Krazy Coupon Lady.

 “If you live off grid or live far away from a busy street, it can be difficult to sell off the items quickly,” says Chhavi.
 “So, if you are planning a summer garage sale, choose your location carefully.
 You can look at alternatives like your friend’s or relative’s house for a few hours.
 Remember, the busier the better for the business.”

-According to Chris Michals of the Frugal Reality website, “It’s always much more successful if you can band together several neighbors to sell as a group.
+Multi-family garage sales often translate to extra cash.
+According to Chris Michaels of the Frugal Reality website, “It’s always much more successful if you can band together several neighbors to sell as a group.
 A larger sale will offer a wider variety and draw a more diverse group of buyers who may stumble on additional items you have for sale.”

 “As soon as you know the date and times for your garage sale, start advertising!” say budgeting gurus Brittany and Kelan Kline of The Savvy Couple.
 “There are so many free ways to advertise for your garage sale.
 Craigslist is the first place I would start.
 Start your ad with just the dates and times.
 This way you feel committed to the sale and people can plan their routes.
 Then as you finish up decluttering and you have your sale set-up you can upload pictures.”

 There are also a number of websites now devoted entirely to buying and selling local items online.
 “Today, free apps like 5miles and Yard Sale Treasure Map allow local sellers to advertise their upcoming sales—and shoppers to find them,” according to Eric Kuhns of 5miles.